-We buy flour in bulk, and keep it separate jars (each accommodating a 2 kg bag).
+We like to buy flour in bulk.
+We keep it separate jars (each accommodating a 2 kg bag).
 Keeping some types of flour separate helps to avoid problems, like weevils.
 If one batch is contaminated, the other might be fine.
 Keeping the whole grain version of those flours, like wheat berries, is even better because they last longer, but then it might be necessary to carry a grain mill (see our food grinder).

 Provisioning can be expensive in certain countries, so stocking strategically with cheaper stores, ahead of time, can help to save money.
-If you're shopping and you see something you like at a good price, buy tons of it; chances are you won't be seeing it again on your next visit (turn-arounds are quick in some stores, and won't re-stock the same items necessarily).
+If you're shopping and you see something you like at a good price, buy tons of it, chances are you won't be seeing it again on your next visit (turn-arounds are quick in some stores, and won't re-stock the same items again).

 Preserving food, via lactofermentation, or canning, is essential when traveling on a budget.
 A pressure cooker and glass jars will too save you money and will help reduce waste.
 Preparing your own stores, also means that you choose what goes in it, therefore reducing your intake of added salts and sugars.